openenergymonitor/guide/source/integrations/emonhub-interfacers.markdown

 - **address:** The address of the meter is also usually possible to find via the meter configuration interface.
 If in doubt try 0 or 254.
 [Here is a script](https://github.com/emoncms/usefulscripts/tree/master/mbus) to check and set the address for a Sontex heatmeter.
 - **type:** Available options include: standard, qalcosonic_e3, sontex531, sdm120

+**Note:** We've experienced reliability issues reading from the MBUS version of the SDM120 electric meters.
+We recommend using the Modbus version with a seperate Modbus reader for more reliable results.
+For more information please see [https://community.openenergymonitor.org/t/sdm120-mbus-meter-freezing-drop-out/20765/2](https://community.openenergymonitor.org/t/sdm120-mbus-meter-freezing-drop-out/20765/2).

 Example MBUS EmonHub configuration:

 <pre class="code_20px">